aktos-io/dcs-tools/README.md

 * **portable** (you can move your copies around. eg: take first backup locally, remove disk, mound on another computer, `make backup-root` again)
 * **incremental** (only differences are transmitted)
-* **dead simple copies** of original files (you can simply copy/paste when you need to restore or move your files around)¹
+* **dead simple copies** of original files (you can simply copy/paste when you need to restore or move your files around) **(see BIG WARNING)**
 * **versioned** : Take any number of full backups as much as you like.
 You are responsible for deleting old backups.
 * **efficient storage usage** (if you backup your 10 GB root for 5 times, you end up using 10.2 GB disk space if you have no modified files.
 But you will see the `snapshots` folder has a size of 50 GB.
 (Magic?
 No: Hardlinks or BTRFS subvolumes)

+# BIG WARNING

+### Move your backups around carefully

-> ¹: If you are not using **btrfs**, following problem will bite you:
+If you are not using **btrfs**, "dead simple copies" feature will bite you in the following way:

->
-> Backups are just plain folders, which may lead breaking (unintentionally changing) the ownership of the files if you move/copy your files carelessly (eg. if you `mv your/snapshot to/another/location` and then interrupt the command in the middle, you will probably end up with moved files having `root:root` permissions.)
+Backups are just plain folders, which may lead breaking (unintentionally changing) the ownership of the files if you move/copy your files carelessly (eg. if you `mv your/snapshot to/another/location` and then interrupt the command in the middle, you will probably end up with moved files having `root:root` permissions.)
 That's why you **SHOULD always use `rsync`**.

->
-> If you are using `--method btrfs`, backups are made as readonly snapshots.
+If you are using `--method btrfs`, backups are made as readonly snapshots.

+### Use correct filesystem

+Make sure that you are performing `make sync-root` command on a native Linux filesystem.
+You will end up having a backup with wrong file ownership and/or permissions otherwise.

 # Install